Cumberland Pass in Colorado is the highest standard passenger vehicle road in the USA

 Is the road to Cumberland Pass worth it?

 It’s said to be one of Colorado's most scenic and historic passes.
 This is a remarkable road trip.
-Remember to bring your camera.
-Eventually, the road moves above the tree line and the view is stunning.
-From the summit you can view over 50 miles of the Continental Divide.
+Eventually, the road moves above the tree line, and the view is stunning.
+From the summit, you can view over 50 miles of the Continental Divide.
 From Tin Cup, the pass climbs through beautiful pine forests, clinging to the side of mountains.
-Along the road you will pass a number of mine entrances along the way.
+Along the road, you will pass a number of mine entrances along the way.
 Please stay out of them.
-There are also a number of access roads that head off into the various Sliver mines on this mountain.
-The first road over the summit was constructed in 1882 to connect Tincup with the Denver-South Park railroad in Pitkin.
+There are also a number of access roads that head off into the various Silver mines on this mountain.

 Pic&Video: Walter Baumgarten